BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Greatest success comes just one step beyond the point at which defeat overtakes you. – Unknown
+ Love is the absence of judgment. – Dalai Lama